telerik/xamarin-forms-docs/controls/calendar/scheduling/views/calendar-custom-recurrence-view.md

 ## Control Template

-The control template for the **CustomRecurrenceView** can be found at the following location: [SDKBrowser/Examples/CalendarControl/SchedulingCategory/SchedulingUIViews/CustomRecurrenceView.xaml](https://github.com/telerik/xamarin-forms-sdk/blob/master/XamarinSDK/SDKBrowser/SDKBrowser/Examples/CalendarControl/SchedulingCategory/SchedulingUIViews/CustomRecurrenceView.xaml).
+The control template for the **CustomRecurrenceView** can be found at the [following location in our SDKBrowser Application](https://github.com/telerik/xamarin-forms-sdk/blob/master/XamarinSDK/SDKBrowser/SDKBrowser/Examples/CalendarControl/SchedulingCategory/SchedulingUIViews/CustomRecurrenceView.xaml).

 ## Partial Customization Options